amberstar/State/README.md

     -  return the updated store

 ## Automatic code generation setup.
-To set up to automatically generate code every time you build the project:

-If you do not have State framework, or mogenerator installed do that first.

 1. In your Xcode project, select `file > new > target`, and under OS X select other.
 Choose "External Build System" and click next.